183 Malignant neoplasm of ovary and other uterine adnexa1

 Sensation: Numbness in left anteromedial leg and WNL in foot.
 Distal reflexes WNL.

-Gait deviations: Antalgic gait, decreased step length on left, lacking left terminal knee extension (TKE) on heel strike and left full hip ...
+Gait deviations: Antalgic gait, decreased step length on left, lacking left terminal knee extension (TKE) on heel strike ...